-Claims against solicitors comprise the largest share of Clare’s professional liability practice and she has a wide breadth of experience across this field.
-She is frequently instructed in cases involving “lost litigation” of a variety of types, property related disputes (including undue influence) and matrimonial matters.
+Claims against solicitors comprise the largest share of Clare’s professional liability practice and she has a wide breadth of experience across this field in cases involving solicitors and barristers.

 - Defending Counsel in a claim arising out of advice given on the claimant’s prospects of succeeding at trial on the proper construction to be given to a Deed of Grant.

 - Successfully defending to trial a firm of solicitors against whom allegations were made arising out of their handling of a landlord and tenant dispute.

 - Acting for solicitors who were alleged to have been fraudulent in their exercise of a Power of Attorney and the interpretation of a will.